abdullahi682/diabetes-prediction-app/README.md

 - Practical application of machine learning.
 - Model interpretability through SHAP and permutation importance.
 - Real-world deployment of machine learning models.
+-Practical Deployment: The project demonstrates end-to-end deployment—from data preprocessing to live prediction via a web interface.
+-Early Warning: Data-driven predictions can help in early identification of potential diabetes cases.

 ---